clemsos/writings/_quora/2019-01-02-Is-it-a-good-decision-to-delete-all-social-media-networks-such-as-WhatsApp-and-Facebook-in-order-to-focus-on-a-PhD.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Is it a good decision to delete all social media networks such as WhatsApp and Facebook in order to focus on a PhD?
+    Is it a good decision to delete all social media networks such as WhatsApp and Facebook in order to focus on a PhD?
     - Quora
 ---